cmcghan/vagrant-fmr2016/README.md

 Note that use of `vagrant ssh` will log you in as user "vagrant", while the VirtualBox GUI will initially log you in as user "ros".

-In order to work in the VirtualBox GUI as user `vagrant`, first create the Vagrantbox as per the instructions above, then run
+In order to work in the VirtualBox GUI as user "vagrant", first create the Vagrantbox as per the instructions above, then run
     `vagrant halt`
 to stop the current session.

 After this:
 * Open your VirtualBox application.
 * Select the "fmr2016_v0.0.1" machine in the left panel, and click on "Start".
-You should be logged in automatically as user "ros".
+The VM session should start, and you should be logged in automatically as user "ros".

-To work as user "vagrant":
+Now, to work as user "vagrant":
 * Left-click on the gear symbol in the upper-right corner, and select "Log Out..."
 * Click on the right-hand icon ("Log Out").
 * Wait for the user menu to come up, then select user "vagrant".
 Default password is the login name.
 You should now be logged into the VirtualBox VM as user "vagrant".